ismaelcoulibaly/sapp/README.md

 MIT License

-Copyright (c) 2021 Josue Lubaki, Ismael Coulibaly and Jonathan Kanyinda
+Copyright (c) 2021 Ismael Coulibaly

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal